woduangle/Deep-Reinforcement-Learning-for-Traffic-Signal-Control-Optimization/NatureDQN-DNN/readme.md

 - #### Q-Learning Update Rule

-The Actor's objective function combines the policy gradient loss and entropy regularization to optimize the policy.
-It maximizes the expected advantage while encouraging exploration through entropy.
+This formula updates the Q-value for a state-action pair using the Bellman equation, combining the immediate reward and the discounted future reward estimated by the target network.

 $$
 Q(s, a) \leftarrow r + \gamma \cdot \max_{a'} Q'(s', a')